-Geoscience and earth science play a significant role in understanding and resolving the worldwide human and climate-induced challenges today.
+Geoscience and environmental studies play a significant role in understanding and resolving the worldwide human and climate-induced challenges today.
 To further support sustainable development, the discipline is crucial in researching, monitoring, assessing, communicating, and reducing contemporary societal concerns.

 My name is Dr. Florence Jerotich Tanui, and I am an enthusiastic scholar and a geo-environmentalist.
 It goes without saying that 2020 was the year of self-invention.
 The lockdown period allowed everyone to evaluate personal talents and make them come true.
 Mine was to establish a platform to promote geoscience for sustainable development.
 Thus, the birth of JFT which is an abbreviation of my name.

 My career is inspired by the physical environment in which I was raised.
 I was born in Baringo County, one of Kenya’s remote arid and semi-arid regions.
 I studied for a Bachelor of Science (Geology) at the University of Nairobi, where I graduated with First Class Honours in 2012.
 I worked as a hydrogeologist for Earth Water Limited for two years and as a geologist for African Diatomite Limited.

 In 2015, I was awarded a prestigious scholarship by the Tullow Group of Scholarship Scheme (TGSS) under the British Council to pursue MSc.
 Applied Environmental Geology at Cardiff University in the United Kingdom.
 Since I consistently achieved my goals and with excellent outcomes, I was awarded a PhD Fellowship through the FCDO-funded REACH Programme for climate-hydrogeology research.
 I earned my PhD in December 2021.
 I am currently a Post-Doctoral Fellow at the Faculty of Science and Technology at the University of Nairobi, Kenya.